TUDelftNAS/Delftvisor/design/design.md

 Scan action list:
   If action is group:
     Rewrite group number
+  If action is queue:
-  If action is output:
+    Return error Bad Action with type Unsupported Order If action is output:
     If output to port on this switch:
       Rewrite output port number